ajschrier/Projects/Numbers/README.md

 Numbers
 ---------

+### Done

+**Fibonacci Sequence** – Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

+### In Progress

+**Tax Calculator** – Asks the user to enter a cost and either a country or state tax.
+It then returns the tax plus the total cost with tax.
+* needs formatting and rounding corrections

+### Remaining

 **Find PI to the Nth Digit** – Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.
 To do:
 find individual solution

-*Fibonacci Sequence – Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
 Completed*

 **Prime Factorization** – Have the user enter a number and find all Prime Factors (if there are any) and display them.